Softmotions/aws4/README.md

 [iwnet](https://github.com/Softmotions/iwnet) /
 [ejdb2](https://github.com/Softmotions/ejdb) /
 [aws4](https://github.com/Softmotions/aws4) libs.
-You may use it to create a new C project from scratch based on iowow / iwnet / ejdb2 / aws4 libs.
+You may use it to create a new C project template from scratch based on thiese libs.

 # License
 ```